-Α GENERAL INFORM MATIO ON
+Α GENERAL INFORM ЛАТІО ON

 Please complete a module specification for each module included in this application for validation of provision

 1 Module Title

-Pedagogy 2
+Pedagogy 6

 2 Module Code

 (if known)

-X_VOC4C006R
+TBC

 3 Module Level

-4
+6

-4 Programme .
+4 Programme C 5

 (the home programme - •

 BA Voice (Performance e & Pe dagogy)

 5 Credit Value

-20
+2

 6 Module Leader

 (name and email)

 Kari Bleivik - k.bleivik

 7 Predicted Number att ending Module

-Note:
+Note: ic a m avimum number of stude ntc no or modulo and if so, why

-aximum number of stude -
+Please detail if there is a maximum number of students per module and if so, why.
+The use of entional modules should be clearly linked to the number of students taking the module. dule

-• The use of optional modules should be clearly linked to the number of students taking the module.
+The use of optional modules should be clearly linked to the number of students taking the module.
+For optional modules, please state the minimum number of students required for viability and equitable

-• For optional modules, please state the minimum number of students required for viability and equitable student experience.
+student experience.

 30

 8 Trimester

-(Please tick as many as s appro ppriate)
+(Please tick as many as appropriate)

 Trimester 1 - T1

-Trimester 2 - T2 ~
+Trimester 2 - T2 🗸

-Trimester 3 - T3 1
+Trimester 3 - T3

-9 Module Delivery Mode
+9 Madula Dalinam Mada

-(Please tick as many as appropriate)
+9 Module Delivery Mode (Please tick as many as appropriate)

-Face to Face Online Collaborative
+(Fieuse tick as many as appropriate)

-Blended / Distance Taught Placement
+Face to Face ~ Online Collaborative

-bieliueu \ Distance raught Year/Trimester Abroad
+Blended V Distance Taught Placement

-Tear/Tilliester Abroau
+1 Year/Trimester Abroad

-10 Mandatory Constraint ts
+10 Mandatory Constraints

-(e.g. Disclosure and Ba ervice Check)
+(e.g. Disclosure and Barring Service Check)

-N/A -
+N/A

-B MODULE DESIGN
+В MODULE DESIGN